Veterinary Education Malawi

 Precious Mastala

 Precious joined VEM as a trustee in 2021 after meeting Rebecca and Angus during his student internship with the LSPCA in 2020, which sparked his passion for animal welfare charity work.
 His main interests lie in neglected zoonotic diseases and the One Health approach.
-Currently, he is engaged in veterinary education at the Malawi Liverpoo
+Currently, he is completing a public health MSc at the University of Ar

 Precious joined VEM as a trustee in 2021 after meeting Rebecca and Angus during his student internship with the LSPCA in 2020, which sparked his passion for animal welfare charity work.
 His main interests lie in neglected zoonotic diseases and the One Health approach.
-Currently, he is engaged in veterinary education at the Malawi Liverpool Wellcome Programme in Blantyre, where he is conducting a research project on rabies surveillance as part of the Neglected Tropical Diseases Research Group.
-In the future, Precious hopes to pursue a Masters and PhD in epidemiology, furthering his commitment to veterinary training and improving outcomes in the field.
+Currently, he is completing a public health MSc at the University of Arizona.
+He is now, pursuing a PhD in epidemiology.
 His journey as a vet student has deeply influenced his aspirations in vet volunteering and research.

 A smiling man in a suit and a woman in a patterned dress pose indoors.